 PIP PVT LTD - Lahore, Punjab.
 Pakistan

 Ed. note: Thank you for the kind note.
 This site is about people helping people, and hopefully having some fun at it too.
-Often the best way to learn is to try to teach ... when attempting to teach we quickly learn that we don't know things as clearly as we thought :-)
+Often the best way to learn is to try to teach ... when attempting to teach we quickly learn that we didn't know things as clearly as we thought we did :-)

 Scumming problem: picking up ink in non-image areasOctober 9, 2015